eme64/blog/_posts/2026-03-24-VectorAPI-control-flow.md

 Consider that on AVX512 a vector holds 64 byte elements, and on NEON a vector holds 16 byte elements.

 While the x-axis shows the time, the y-axis shows the branch probability.
-We generate the input randomly, but accordingly to the branch probability.
+We generate the input randomly, but accordingly to the branch probability:

-If the branch probability is high, we mostly have upper case characters (if-branch).
+- If the branch probability is high, we mostly have upper case characters (if-branch).
-If the branch probability is low, we mostly have lower case characters (else-branch).
+- If the branch probability is low, we mostly have lower case characters (else-branch).
-If the branch probability is in the middle, we have a random mix of upper and lower case characters.
+- If the branch probability is in the middle (`0.5`), we have a random mix of upper and lower case characters.

-TODO
+Let's first focus on the performance characteristic of the scalar implementation.
+We see that the performance depends on the branch probability:

+- Low (lower case): fastest.
+The branch predictor works very well, and we don't have to do any additions.
+- High (upper case): fast.
+The branch predictor works very well, but we have do to additions which has some extra cost.
+- Middle (mixed): slow.
+The branch predictor fails 50% of the time, we suffer the branch prediction penalty.

+The branch predictor is amazing: it allows the CPU to speculate if a branch is taken, based on the history.
+The CPU speculatively assumes one side of the branch is taken, and already executes down that road.
+Only later, the check is actually performed.
+If it goes as speculated: great, we win!
+Not having to wait for the check to be completed means we save some CPU cycles, it cuts the latency link between the check and the computations of the branch.
+If the speculation was wrong, the CPU needs to throw away all the results after the wrong branch (pipeline flush), and resume computation at the right branch.
+This means we just wasted some CPU cycles on the wrong branch, this can be costly.

+Now let's look at the Vector API performance:
+Both implementations are roughly equally fast.
+On NEON `v2` is slightly faster than `v1`.
+The branch probability has no impact on the performance because all vectorized instructions are always executed.
+The control-flow is simulated by masked operations, but there is no performance impact if the mask entries are `true` or `false`.

 **Algorithm 2: pieceWise**